umbraco/UmbracoDocs/Reference/Config/webconfig/index.md

 This setting replaced the `umbracoContentXMLStorage` setting.

 This setting controls where Umbraco stores the XML cache file, the DistCache and PluginCache TEMP folders.
-Version 1.9.6+ of [ClientDependency Framework](https://github.com/Shazwazza/ClientDependency) also observes this setting.
+Version 1.9.6+ of [ClientDependency Framework](https://github.com/Shazwazza/ClientDependency) also observe this setting.

 The options are: